Last Updated

 Allegations:

-- Abuse of legal authority as association counsel
+- Alleged abuse of legal authority as association counsel

-- Harassment through excessive and irrelevant record requests
+- Alleged Harassment through excessive and irrelevant record requests

-- Attempts to obstruct emergency roof repairs after water intrusion
+- Alleged attempts to obstruct emergency roof repairs after water intrusion

-- Coordination with Board Members Dorin and Jay to intimidate contractors
+- Alleged coordination with Board Members Dorin and Jay to intimidate contractors

-- Use of legal threats to suppress whistleblowing activity
+- Alleged use of legal threats to suppress whistleblowing activity

-- Unprofessional conduct unbecoming of Florida Bar membership
+- Alleged unprofessional conduct unbecoming of Florida Bar membership

 Summary of Evidence Submitted: